aetherbot-creator/aetherbot-backend/LOOPS_ERROR_FIX.md

 - Check: https://app.loops.so/settings?page=api

 ### 3. **Invalid Template ID**
-- Template ID might not exist: `cmgn2tzu5fqc41q0ivqlmuqf4`
+- Template ID might not exist: `cmgwzzij2tdk6wb0ie0unnzzp`
 - Template might not be published

 ### 4. **Email Not Verified**
-- `admin@solsnipeai.xyz` might not be verified in Loops
+- `admin@aetherbot.app` might not be verified in Loops
 - Loops may require verified sender/recipient

 ---